Most homes are subject to council tax.

-There is one bill per owned/rented home whether it is a house, bungalow, flat, maisonette, mobile home or houseboat.
+There is one bill per owned or rented home whether it is a house, bungalow, flat, maisonette, mobile home or houseboat.

-To work out who is liable for your home (or "dwelling"), look down the list below for a description which applies to someone in your home.
-When you find a description that matches, that is the person responsible for the bill (the "liable person").
+To work out who is liable for paying council tax in your home, look down the list below for a description which applies to someone in your home.
+When you find a description that matches, that person responsible for the bill (the “liable person”):

-A "resident" is a person of 18 years or over who lives in the dwelling as their main or only home.
+A “resident” is a person 18 years or over who lives in the property as their main or only home.

-Council Tax is payable on both occupied and unoccupied dwellings.
-However, there are a number of discounts, reliefs and exemptions which apply to the Council Tax.
-In the case of exemptions, these particularly apply to unoccupied dwellings.
-For further details see Discounts.
+Council tax is payable on both occupied and unoccupied homes.
+However, there are a number of discounts, reliefs and exemptions which can apply.